 Fellows create and present educational concerts to K-12 schools in Greater Boston.
 This opportunity is made possible with the support of Walpole Friends of Music.
 Fellows also engage youth symphony students at rehearsals and instrument coachings.

 Every year Symphony Nova selects ten Nova Fellows through a competitive audition and interview.
-The next application cycle opens in winter 2017 with auditions held in spring 2017.
+The next application cycle opens in Winter 2018 with auditions held in Spring 2018.

 Symphony Nova also holds auditions for substitute players on an annual or semi-annual basis.